squirreIs/squirreIs/README.md

 </p>

 <p align="center">
-  the　dirtiest　you　is　the　cutest
+  the filthy you is the cutest
 </p>

 <p align="center">